balaramadurai/hugo-travelify-theme/README.md

 - [Aigars Silkalns](//colorlib.com/travelify/) for creating this theme
 - [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project
+- [digitalcraftsman](https://github.com/digitalcraftsman) for creating the source code for Icarus theme